vinceMuni/SuperAdapter/README.md

 # SuperAdapter
-SuperAdapter is an adapter created to avoid unused RecyclerView adapter and duplicated code.
+SuperAdapter is an adapter created to avoid reapeating RecyclerView adapter and duplicated code.

 ## Getting Started